-- LEA orders the assessment in SEDs and assigns the assessment to the school's assigned provider - LEA/RSP completes the Interpreter Request form using the following link: https://docs.google.com/a/dc.gov/forms/d/1zC 1BLdGezxcSgn8SUZ58X510VP5aFYSrsMVzuMpV0/viewform - The Related Services point of contact will identify a vendor to complete the interpreter services and provide confirmation of interpreter/translation services at least two days prior to the date of services - Upon completion of interpreter services, the provider sends a follow-up email to DCPS.RelatedServices@dc.gov confirming the services requested were rendered with attached evaluation form (interpreter should provide form for the provider to complete at the time of service).
+- LEA representative orders the assessment in SEDs and assigns the assessment to the school's assigned provider - LEA representative/RSP completes the Interpreter Request form using the following link: https://docs.google.com/a/dc.gov/forms/d/e/1FAlpQLSfrK4PWymBSKfq_IjrthJKroe4LVbou44OjRcVqB8PBPTSQ3 g/viewform - The Related Services point of contact will identify a vendor to complete the interpreter services and provide confirmation of interpreter/translation services at least two days prior to the date of services - Upon completion of interpreter services, the provider sends a follow-up email to DCPS.RelatedServices@dc.gov confirming the services requested were rendered with attached evaluation form (interpreter should provide form for the provider to complete at the time of service).
 All evaluation forms should be sent within 2 days of completed interpreter services.

-If there are any inquiries or questions regarding the Interpreter Request process, please contact TBD For more information regarding the bilingual assessment referral guidelines for SY 15-16.
+If there are any inquiries or questions regarding the Interpreter Request process, please contact your assigned Program Manager For more information regarding the bilingual assessment referral guidelines in the Appendix section.